KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 |dropout layers	   | the status of the dropout layers, shown in the GAmodel.py.               |
 |trainable layers  | the status of the top 10% ImageNet layers, shown in the GAmodel.py.      |

-A note on formatting of floats.
+Here is a note on formatting of floats.
 For some of the runs, for example GArun_27, the GAfinal_confusion_matrix.png showed 1 error, which is in the ‘test missed’ column.
 Meanwhile, the ‘test acc’ column shows a note about the results of the GAFinalTestResults.txt.
 In these runs, the final class-wise breakdown showed 100% in all categories.
 This is due to formatting of floats.
 I could have changed the call to sklearn.metrics.classification_report, which produces the final class-wise breakdown, so that 4 decimals, or so, were used, but I did not bother to do that.
 Also, seeing 100% anywhere in metrics in the machine learning world is, of course, a mark of over-fitting.
 I do not believe that we have that problem here.

 Generally, in C. and D. training runs below, the dropout layers made the model run consistently longer.
 In the B. training runs, where 10% of the ImageNet weights were being trained, I do not see an improvement over the A. runs.
 However, in D., with both dropouts and 10% training of ImageNet weights, I see the best combination.